emantpl/scratch-sensor-2.0/README.md

 ## Scratch Sensor 2.0

-Scratch Sensor 2.0 is an Android smartphone app that enables the Scratch user to read the Android smartphone sensors data in ScratchX.
-On the [ScratchX](http://scratchx.org) website, you can play with Experimental Extensions to Scratch.
-This note is intended for users familiar with ScratchX.
+Scratch Sensor 2.0 is an Android smartphone app that enables the Scratch user to read the Android smartphone sensors data in [ScratchX](http://scratchx.org).
+ScratchX has Experimental Extensions which allows Scratch to connect to external hardware or web services.
+This note is intended for users familiar with Scratch.

 If you have updated from Scratch Sensor 1.0, note that Scratch Sensor 2.0 does not work with Scratch 1.4.